aceeric/imgpull/README.md

 ---
 **`-m|--manifest [type]`**

 Displays the manifest to the console rather than downloading the image tarball.
 Valid values are `list` for the image list manifest, and `image` for the image manifest.
-If  you supply this param then the tarball positional param is ignored.
+If  you supply this param then the tarball positional param is ignored and can be omitted.

 Example:
 ```